-Explore the best coastal US scenic drives that deliver epic water views and beach access on popular and lesser known US road trips.
+The best coastal US scenic drives deliver epic water views and beach access on popular and lesser known US road trips.

-This resource of the best scenic American road trips lists 8 favorite classic US Coast scenic drives, followed by coastal scenic drives organized by state (both sections include popular and lesser known coastal road trips), and eventually will comprehensively cover all US coastal scenic drives.
+This resource of the best scenic American road trips lists eight favorite classic US Coast scenic drives, followed by coastal scenic drives organized by state—both sections include popular and lesser known coastal road trips—and eventually will comprehensively cover all US coastal scenic drives.

 8 Great US Coastal Scenic Drives